 “Marcie, you’re twenty years old,” he’d tell me.
 “People get brain cancer younger than that.
 It’s like you put things off and the next thing you know…”

-This is where Colin would drag his thumb across his neck as if he were being beheaded by some terrorist.
+This is where Colin would drag his thumb across his neck as if he was being beheaded by some terrorist.

-Last night marked the seventh day since my mother’s departure.
+Last night marked the seventh day of my mother’s departure.
 Me and Colin were in the playroom downstairs.
 We’d just got done watching Survivor, and the sight of emaciated, bikini-clad girls trying to make fire had gotten to him.
-He’d been all over me since the “Immunity Challenge”, unbuttoning buttons, unclasping clasps.
+He’d been all over me since the “Immunity Challenge,” unbuttoning buttons, unclasping clasps.

-Looks like this is your lucky night, I remember thinking, but I’m not sure which one of us I’d meant.
+Looks like this is your lucky night, I remember thinking, but I’m not sure which one of us the comment was meant for.

 “Can I tell you something, Marcie?” he wetly whispered in my ear.
 “At this point in our relationship I consider us married.”

 His hand started creeping up the inside of my leg which is exactly where I stopped it.
 I hadn’t been guy-talked by Colin up until this point, but here it was.
 The little head saying what the big head knew wasn’t true.
 I sat up on the couch and started putting myself back together.

 “What?” he said, as if he didn’t have a clue.

 “I’m not,” he protested.

 “Fuck it, then,” he said, all pissed off.
 He stood, drained his bottle of Molson.
 “In case you’re not aware, a male has needs that go directly to the bone.”